Random hyperbolic graphs in $d+1$ dimensions: Degree distribution and clustering coefficient in the RHG

-We also note that the choice of radial coordinate distribution given by Eq.~(\ref{eq:hd_rho_r}) with $\alpha \geq \zeta/2$ results in most of the nodes having large radial coordinates, $r_{i} \approx R_{H} \gg 1$.
-This fact allows us to approximate distances using Eq.~(\ref{eq:cosh-law_approx}):
+We also note that the choice for the radial coordinate distribution given by Eq.~(\ref{eq:hd_rho_r}) with $\alpha \geq \zeta/2$ results in most of the nodes having large radial coordinates, $r_{i}~\approx~R~\gg~1$.
+This fact allows us to approximate the distances using Eq.~(\ref{eq:cosh-law_approx}):